raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   $ exit
   ```

-* Upgrading from 1.7.x to 1.8.0 the following python package may be removed:
+* Upgrading from 1.7.x to 1.8.0 the following python package may be removed optionally:

   ```sh
   $ .venv/bin/pip uninstall django-qr-code